Rigantech/.github/profile/README.md

-# Welcome to **Rigantech**
+# Welcome to **Rigan Softwares**

 ## About Us

-**Rigantech** is a cutting-edge technology brand dedicated to delivering innovative solutions in the world of software development, web and mobile applications, and technology services.
+**Rigan Softwares** is a cutting-edge technology brand dedicated to delivering innovative solutions in the world of software development, web and mobile applications, and technology services.
 We specialize in creating powerful, efficient, and scalable systems tailored to meet the needs of modern businesses and individual users.

 Our mission is to drive the future of technology by publishing high-quality, open-source libraries, frameworks, and software, while continuously sharing knowledge and collaborating with developers around the world.

 ## Our Focus

-At Rigantech, we focus on:
+At Rigan Softwares, we focus on:
 - **Web Development**: Building robust and responsive web applications.
 - **Mobile App Development**: Creating cross-platform mobile applications that provide exceptional user experiences.
 - **Software Development**: Developing reliable software solutions for a range of industries.